snowdrop/istio-integration/README-ANSIBLE.md

 The Ansible scenario defined within this project will let you to :

-- Install optionally `Minishift` and a hypervisor on your machine such as Xhyve (Darwin) or Kvm (Red Hat).
+- Install optionally `Minishift` and a hypervisor on your machine such as Xhyve (Darwin) or Kvm (Red Hat, Debian).
 Configure the `/etc/hosts` file with the clusterIP address
 - Install `Istio` Distribution and register the `istioctl` go client under your path
 - Configure the addons to be deployed in Istio such as `Grafana`, `Prometheus`, `Servicegraph`, `Jaeger` and their corresponding routes
 - Deploy a sample project to play with Istio